aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_hylinksmartcut.md

 ## HyLinkSmartCut           --  goto definition -- jump to related items on arbitrary text

 ## Desc
-goto definition -- jump to related items on arbitrary text
+* automatically guess a file hyperlink by clicking on arbitrary text (like a function call)

 ## See also
 * https://duckduckgo.com/?q=vscode+%22code+lens%22&ia=web